Hyrum Manwaring: Teaching in Rexburg

 Christenson persuaded Manwaring to accept a position to head the English Department at Ricks.
 Neither Hyrum nor Bessie had ever been to Rexburg and knew little about the Academy.
 Perhaps not coincidentally, Manwaring was asked to deliver the "oration" at Ricks the following July.
 His initial impression of the town and the campus left him "stunned, bewildered, and seriously disappointed."
 However, he then said he caught a vision of a bright future for the institution, a dream strengthened when he met the "energetic and eager" student body.

-Besides his departmental teaching and administrative duties, Manwaring served as student counselor and oversaw the student activities program.
+Besides his departmental teaching and administrative duties, Manwaring served as a student counselor and oversaw the student activities program.
 The first summer after he arrived, Manwaring was tasked with writing a new catalog for the school.
 He also exercised his speaking skills for LDS Church audiences all over the region.
 Whenever possible, he turned these speaking engagements into recruiting visits.
 Christenson encouraged all of this, since he was determined to elevate Ricks to at least a junior college.
 That same summer, Gladys was born into the Manwaring family.

 Christenson's wish was fulfilled when two years of college work were approved for the school, to start in the fall of 1916.
 However, part of the principal's agreement with the Board of Education had been that he would stay only two years.
 Although he agreed to stay for another academic year, he spent much of that time traveling.
 In his absence, Manwaring more or less served as acting principal.
 During the summer after that, Christenson left and George S. Romney became the new principal.
 Early in his tenure, the school was certified by the state for teacher education and was thereafter known as Ricks Normal College.
 (After this, Romney was known as the "president" of Ricks.)
 With those changes, Manwaring moved from the Academy English Department to become Dean of the Department of Psychology and Education.